Northrop Grumman: When There Is Too Much Growth

 Understanding the Business

 NOC is a leader in the global security/military business.
-Similar to all major defense contractors in the industry, the company highly depends on the U.S. government budget, as 87% of its revenue comes from the home country.
+Similar to all major defense contractors in the industry, the company highly depends on the U.S. government budget, as 87% of its revenue comes from its home country.

 (Source: Northrop Grumman 2016 Corporate Responsibility Report)